-We assessed NVIQ using the non-verbal composite subtests of the British Ability Scales (2nd Edition), specifically matrices, recall of designs and pattern construction (Elliot, Smith & McCullouch, 1996).
+We assessed NVIQ using the non-verbal composite subtests of the British Ability Scales (2nd Edition), specifically matrices, recall of designs, and pattern construction (Elliot, Smith, & McCullouch, 1996).
 These subtests are deemed suitable for use with deaf children in the test manual and have been administered to large numbers of British deaf children in recent studies (e.g. Kyle & Harris, 2006).
-Our criteria for inclusion in the SLI group were a combined z-score of -1.2 or higher.
+Our criterion for inclusion in the SLI group was a combined z score of -1.2 or higher.

-5.3.2 Test of motor dexterity
+Test of motor dexterity

-A bead threading task (White et al. 2006) was administered to investigate whether participants had fine motor problems that might account for problems with sign language production.
-In the test the children were timed twice as they threaded 15 large coloured beads onto a piece of string, and the faster time recorded.
-This time was then compared to data collected for typically developing deaf and hearing children aged 3-11, reported in Mann et al (in press).
+A bead-threading task (White et al., 2006) was administered to investigate whether participants had fine motor problems that might account for problems with sign language production.
+In the test, the children were timed twice as they threaded 15 large coloured beads on to a piece of string, and the faster time recorded.
+This time was then compared to data collected for typically developing deaf and hearing children5 aged 3-11, reported in Mann, Marshall, Mason, and Morgan (2010).